 If your income is between $100,000 and $150,000, then you can still use your real estate losses to offset your other income.
 The amount you can use just may be limited.

 Once your income is above $150,000, then you cannot use the excess losses to offset your other income.
-Those losses are saved in a bucket to offset future rental income.
+Those losses can offset future rental income.

 Depreciation and taxes: An example

 Let’s take Adam as an example.
 He works at a W-2 job, where he makes $40,000 per year.
 With rental income of $20,000 and rental expenses of $30,000, Adam has a net rental loss of $10,000.
 Since his income is under the IRS threshold, he can use the $10,000 of excess losses to offset his W-2 income.

 If Adam makes $200,000, he cannot use the $10,000 excess loss to offset his W-2 income.
 Important note: We are not saying Adam can’t write off his depreciation or expenses—he certainly can!
 He can use his depreciation and expenses to reduce the entire $20,000 of rental income.
 However, he cannot use the excess $10,000 to offset his W-2.